 Q: What gear do you bring traveling?

-I bring pretty much two backpacks with me - one massive classic "backpacking" backpack with all of my clothes and toiletries, and then an electronics bag with my camera, tripod, chargers, and important documents like my passport, wallet, IDs, travel insurance, prescriptions, etc. Sadly I don't have the info for the big backpacking bag I use because it's my boyfriend's old one from a decade ago, but I'm looking to upgrade to perhaps an Osprey 50L bag like the one below.
+I bring pretty much two backpacks with me - one massive classic "backpacking" backpack with all of my clothes and toiletries, and then an electronics bag with my camera, tripod, chargers, and important documents like my passport, wallet, IDs, travel insurance, prescriptions, etc. My favorite brand for large backpacking bags is Osprey.
+They're pricey, but they're durable enough to last you several long backpacking trips.

-I just want to rave real quick about my electronics bag - it's the TravelOn Anti-Theft Backpack that you can purchase here.
+I just want to rave real quick about my smaller day pack (what I wear walking around cities to carry stuff like my passport, wallet, and camera) - it's the TravelOn Anti-Theft Backpack that you can purchase here.
 It's got lockable zippers so thieves can't unzip your bag, plus the material is slash-proof.
-I had 0 problems in high-risk pickpocketing cities like Rome and Barcelona, and I owe it all to this perfect bag.
+I had 0 problems in high-risk pickpocketing cities like Rome and Barcelona, and I owe a lot of that security to this bag.